Wisegirlie/Supermarket-list-voice-commanded/README.md

 - Add one or more products in the same command.
 - Works in IOS and Android

+## Languages, Databases, APIs and Frameworks used:
+React Native
+Expo
+Node.js
+Express
+MongoDB
+Google Speech-to-Text API

 ## Installation
-This app runs in an Android Emulator, or Expo Go in your mobile phone.
+This app runs in an Android Emulator in your desktop amd/or Expo Go in your mobile phone.
+It won't run in a regular browser.

 1. Clone the repository
 2. Install dependencies: